IGME-202-2221/project-1-ShadowCK/README.md

 ### Game Description

-*The game has some inspiration from Neon Genesis Evangelion.*

 The 19th Angel, Future has come and is dealing threat.
 Unlike all angels before, it can spawn numerous minions to spread horror.
 The more fear it collects, the more powerful Future and all its family become.
 Your mecha can switch between two specialized modes: air and ground to handle different types of enemies.
 However, the air mode is more powerful and thus requires energy cores to maintain.
 That means you must fight with Future in the air once you reach it.

 Be brave, my soldier!
 The whole life of mankind relies on you.